 We applaud Royal LePage's decision to pay 100% of Shelter Foundation's administrative costs, allowing every dollar of proceeds raised to reach those in need.

 In addition to commission-based funding, we've participated in and sponsored numerous events with Shelter Foundation or The Redwood as the primary recipient - from Royal LePage's National Garage Sale Days and annual Charity Golf events, to fundraising efforts sponsored by peer Realtors, service clubs, and private citizens in our neighbourhood.

 GET TO THE FÊTE

-Fall Fête co-chair Nancy Collett with us in 2019 Photo: Jesse
+Fall Fête co-chair Nancy Collett with us in 2019

-We're pleased to return for our 14th year as an active supporter and 11th year as a Platinum Sponsor of High Park's most popular autumn tradition, the annual Fall Fête at Howard Public School!
+In 2019, we were pleased to return for our 14th year as an active supporter and 11th year as a Platinum Sponsor of High Park's most popular autumn tradition, the annual Fall Fête at Howard Public School!

 Featuring a variety of games of skill and chance for children and adults alike, the Fête is our neighbourhood's beloved county fair, featuring the best of future performing talents on stage, the hilarity of an all-ages Cake Walk, a variety of tasty treats served by Roncesvalles' best restauranteurs, delis, and confectioners - and thousands of dollars worth of high quality goods, services, and adventures donated by neighbours, families and businesses to its Silent Auction and Basket Raffle.